Themes

 Mystery Letter: A magical letter appears!
 Click to open it and reveal a secret message.

-Detailed Breakdown of Each "Story+Game" Theme for Scratch
+Detailed Breakdown of Each "POLLUTION" Theme for Scratch

 1. Rescue Quest: Save the Baby Animal!